awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 This allows the processing of arbitrarily long messages with finite memory.
-However, when processing messages with a signature, the operation obtains plaintext in parts as it processes the message, but has no way of knowing whether the message is verified until the end of the operation.
+However, when processing messages with a signature, the operation obtains plaintext in parts as it processes the message, but has no way of knowing whether the message signature can be verified until the end of the operation.
-So what should we do with the unverified plaintext decrypted thus far?
+So what should we do with the plaintext decrypted thus far?
 Because streaming is being used, we MUST NOT buffer the entire plaintext, as that would defeat the point of streaming.
 Thus, the plaintext needs to go somewhere other than memory.